• Skip to primary navigation

 Substitutions

 Poblano pepper: I love using poblano peppers, but this works well with bell peppers too.
-You could even try making some jalapeno poppers if you're up to it!
+You could even try making some Stuffed Bell Peppers if you are up for it.

 Shredded cheese: If you can find that Mexican blend shredded cheese go with that.
 If not, use mozzarella.